-Building or rebuilding credit with credit cards isn’t the only way to build your credit from scratch or bounce back from a credit misstep or misfortune, but it can often be the easiest option.
-There are credit cards that are specifically designed to help consumers who find themselves in these situations, and they don’t have to cost an arm and a leg.
-To be clear, some subprime credit cards do include a number of fees, but the two cards we’re going to talk about here — the Petal® 1 “No Annual Fee” Visa® Credit Card and the Discover it® Secured Credit Card — don’t even carry annual fees.
+Using credit cards isn’t the only way to build your credit from scratch or bounce back from a credit misstep, but it can often be the easiest option.
+There are several credit cards that are specifically designed to help consumers who find themselves in these situations, and they don’t have to cost an arm and a leg.
+To be clear, some subprime credit cards do include a number of fees, but the two cards we’re going to talk about here — the Petal® 1 “No Annual Fee” Visa® Credit Card* and the Discover it® Secured Credit Card — don’t even carry annual fees.

 Main details